Skip to main content

 • Bonus translation into plain English

-• Hide market restrictions or hard terms
+• Operators that hide restrictions or important terms

 Why this matters